SEATTLE -- On Monday, August 21, the United States will experience a Total Solar Eclipse, the first one to cross the entire country in 99 years.

 A Total Solar Eclipse is when the moon passes between the sun and the earth, blocking the sun from view as casting a shadow on the Earth.
 If you’re in the dark part of that shadow, you’ll see a total eclipse.

-The eclipse will start at approximately 11:35 a.m. on August 21.
+The eclipse will start at approximately 9 a.m.
+Pacific Time on August 21.
 If you are in a spot where you can see it, the total eclipse will last between one and three minutes depending on your location.
-The partial eclipse will continue until approximately 2:30 p.m.